 The Ear Force Elite 800 is arguably the best wireless headset that Turtle Beach offers.
-The battery life will last you the better part of a day, but the battery life isn’t the only positive.
-There are a ton of different audio presets specific to genres, and the virtual surround sound makes it easy to put yourself in the midst of virtual battlegrounds.
+The battery will last you the better part of a day, but the battery life isn’t the only positive.
+There are a ton of different audio presets specific to different genres, and the virtual surround sound makes it easy to immerse yourself in the midst of virtual battlegrounds.

 Is Turtle Beach a Good Headset Brand?

-Turtle Beach is one of the best headset brands, but their specialization means they aren’t going to be the favorite headsets for everyone.
-What they do exceptionally well is with budget and mid-range headsets, The sound quality starts to fall off in comparison to their contemporaries at the higher price range, but the range of cutting edge features and focus on gaming features and surround sound is strong for any price.
+Turtle Beach is one of the best headset brands around, but their specialization means they aren’t going to be for everyone.
+They excel in producing budget- and mid-range headsets.
+The sound quality starts to fall off in comparison to their contemporaries at higher price ranges, but the range of cutting-edge features and focus on gaming features and surround sound is strong for any price.

 What is the Difference Between Turtle Beach Headsets?

-Turtle Beach has an incredibly expansive collection of headsets, and identifying all the differences between them would take a tremendous amount of space.
-On the good side, that means that whatever your need, you’re probably capable of finding a model that best fits your budget.
+Turtle Beach has an incredibly expansive collection of headsets, and identifying all the differences between them would take up a tremendous amount of space.
+On the plus side, that means that whatever your need, you’re probably likely to find a model that best fits your budget.

 What is the Best Gaming Headset?

-The top models on this list set comfortably among the best gaming headsets altogether, but if you want to expand your search wider, we can help.
-Be sure to check out our review and shopping guide for the best gaming headsets of 2020.
+The top models on this list are set comfortably among the best gaming headsets altogether, but if you want to expand your search wider, we can help.
+Be sure to check out our review and shopping guide for the best overall gaming headsets.